All Projects

 Deliverables

-I ended up to follow this blog, but it proved to not be super detailed and led to me having to make lot of design choices, which was not the initial scope ofthe project, but was no real issue for me.
+I followed the general approach, but it proved to not be super detailed and led to me having to make lot of design choices, which was not the initial scope of the project but was fun regardless

 Robot Cafe